AhmedEljanady/Walmart-API/README.md

     cd walmart-clone-backend
     npm install

-3.Set up the environment variables:
+3. Set up the environment variables:

   * Create a '.env' file in the root directory.
   * Define the required environment variables such as database connection details, Cloudinary credentials, JWT secret, etc.

-4.Start the server:
+4. Start the server:

     npm start